Linda Crampton is a writer who lives in Greater Vancouver. She enjoys walking and likes to take photographs of her

 A Beautiful and Interesting Park

 Stanley Park is a beautiful, 400-hectare park in Vancouver, British Columbia.
 It contains a large forested area with a rich assortment of wild plants and animals, as well as cultivated areas, public art, and other tourist attractions.

-The park is located on a peninsula which juts out into the ocean.
+The park is located on a peninsula that juts out into the ocean.
 A seawall path travels around the peninsula, providing walkers, runners, cyclists, and inline skaters with beautiful views as well as an enjoyable exercise route.

 Stanley Park offers visitors a wide choice of activities.
 Nature study and photography can be enjoyed throughout the park.
 The seawall path, sandy and rocky beaches, trails through the forest, and cultivated areas such as the rose garden are very popular.
 Lost Lagoon and Beaver Lake are great places to observe birds and wildlife.